 Where practical, schools should be located along non-arterial roads in order to minimize potential conflicts between pedestrian and vehicular traffic.
 Where the school district finds that siting on arterials is the most practical, school development should include frontage and off-site improvements needed to mitigate the impacts of pedestrian and vehicular traffic.

-Availability of sewer and water facilities should also be considered in siting schools, as well as location in areas not subject to exposure from hazardous/dangerous materials, poor air quality or safety hazards.
+Availability of sewer and water facilities should be considered in siting schools, as well as areas that are not subject to exposure from hazardous/dangerous materials, poor air quality, airport hazard overlays, or other safety hazards.

 4. School siting and expansion should avoid prime agricultural land.

-5. The County should notify affected school districts of new subdivision proposals, and new schools should be reviewed by the county through a site plan review zoning process where impacts on roads and neighboring uses are considered.
+5. The county should notify affected school districts of new subdivision proposals, and new schools should be reviewed by the county through a site plan review zoning process where impacts on roads and neighboring uses are considered.

-6. Facilitate the collection of School impacts fees through County code.
+6. Facilitate the collection of school impacts fees through county code.

 OBJECTIVE 2-B: Shared Facility Use with Schools.
-The County, school districts, and other governmental agencies should coordinate the use of facilities and operation of programs in order to use facilities efficiently and avoid duplication of public expenditures.
+The county, school districts, and other governmental agencies should coordinate the use of facilities and operation of programs in an effort to use facilities efficiently and avoid duplication of public expenditures.

 POLICIES:

-1. Shared use of school facilities by the general public should be encouraged.
+1. Shared use of school facilities by the public should be encouraged.

-2. The County and the school district should cooperate in the planning and utilization of school and recreational facilities.
+2. The county and the school district should cooperate in the planning and utilization of school and recreational facilities.

 Goal 3: PROVIDE ADEQUATE, WELL-LOCATED PUBLIC LANDS AND FACILITIES, ENSURE THE COUNTY DOES NOT PRECLUDE THE SITING OF ESSENTIAL PUBLIC FACILITIES, AND ADOPT SPECIAL DISTRICT CAPITAL FACILITY PLANS INTO THIS PLAN BY REFERENCE WHEN CONSISTENT WITH THE THURSTON COUNTY COMPREHENSIVE PLAN.